-After that trip our ‘family word’ became the word ‘edify’.
+Our family word became the word ‘edify’ after that trip.
 Because I want to be reminded daily of the power that my words possess, power to build up or to tear down, I made a bracelet with the saying “speak life”.
 Simply a more modern way of saying ‘edify’.
 Toby Mac has an awesome song entitled ‘Speak Life’, and it’s lyrics remind me again of the message God demonstrated to our family so many years ago.

 We would like to offer these bracelets in our shop with the hope of accomplishing a twofold purpose:

 One: To encourage the wearer to be reminded daily to ‘speak life’.
 Into the lives of their children. their spouse. their aging parent. their neighbor……

 Two: 100% of the profits will be given to a ministry that is very dear to our family, the “Butterfly Project”.
 It is a home in the Philippines that seeks to transform the lives of children, primarily girls, who have lived through horrific circumstances.
 One by one, day by day, life is spoken to these children by sharing the love of Jesus with them.
 All while providing safety, nourishment, and schooling so that they may thrive.

 Please consider joining with me in choosing to make a difference with our words.
 In our homes and in our world.